Terrigal is the most popular beach getaway on the Central Coast.

 If you're looking for an outstanding hotel, check out Crowne Plaza Hotel.

 Crowne Plaza offers great facilities – children are sure to love the swimming pool.
 Many of the rooms have fabulous ocean views, plus it's a short walk to the beach, cafes and restaurants.

 It’s also a top choice for a business stay.

 There are many good restaurants in Terrigal.
 It’s the place to go on the Central Coast for fine dining.
 I’m not going to name them all, but below are some of the locals’ favourites.

 Located 1 hr 30 min from Sydney and 1 hr 20 min from Newcastle via the M1.

-Parking: traffic is congested here.
-So it’s better to find parking straight away when you get here and walk the rest of the day.
-Free parking is available at one of the following 3 carparks.
-Click on the link for directions on Google Map:
+Parking: there's a lot of traffic here, so it’s better to find parking straight away when you get here and walk the rest of the day.

 Free parking is available at the multi-storey carpark on Wilson Rd, at Terrigal Haven, and there's a 2-hour carpark beside the Surf Life Saving Club.